-It is one of the 3 Guianas: Suriname (which is the Dutch Guiana) is cradled in between the (British) Guyana on its west side, and the French Guiana on its east border.
+It is one of the 3 Guianas: Suriname (which is the Dutch Guiana) is cradled in between the (British) Guyana on its west side, and the French Guiana on its eastern border.
 The Guianas lie along the Caribbean-Atlantic coast and are situated north of Brazil in South America.

 While all these countries are delineated by their political borders, they all geographically share the Amazon Rainforest and its river systems.
 And being part of the largest rainforest and the river with the largest drainage area on Earth, all of them have natural reserves protecting wildlife and the environment.
 (Related Article: Guide on Finding Cheap Flights from Manila to South America)

-At different points in its history, the British and the Dutch Empires contested for its rich soil and established plantation colonies, until it separated from the Kingdom of the Netherlands to become an independent state on November 25, 1975.
+At different points in its history, the British and the Dutch Empires contested for their rich soil and established plantation colonies, until it separated from the Kingdom of the Netherlands to become an independent state on November 25, 1975.
 With its colonial past, Suriname is a melting pot of culture and ethnic diversity.
 Sharing the land are Hindustan, Creole, Indonesian, Maroon, Amerindian, Lebanese, Chinese and Dutch people co-existing in peace and harmony.

-Would you believe Filipinos too have been helping its economy since the 1970’s, building its roads and bridges, manning precious metals and oil reserves, providing health care, and have been steadily calling Suriname their second home.
+Would you believe Filipinos too have been helping its economy since the 1970s, building its roads and bridges, manning precious metals and oil reserves, providing health care, and have been steadily calling Suriname their second home?
 (You might wonder how I discovered this uncommon work destination and made it my home away from home, but I will write a separate article on this.)
-To see a synagogue next to a mosque, Christian churches next to Hindu temples, where the streets are alive with the colors of multiculturalism, makes this smallest country in South America one of the most interesting countries in the world.
-With this geographical-political picture in mind, you would definitely know what to expect when you find yourself in Suriname.
+To see a synagogue next to a mosque, and Christian churches next to Hindu temples, where the streets are alive with the colors of multiculturalism, makes this smallest country in South America one of the most interesting countries in the world.
+With this geographical-political picture in mind, you would know what to expect when you find yourself in Suriname.
 But just because it is relatively unknown, it doesn’t mean there are no awesome things to do in this emerald country.
 So if you happen to put South America in your itinerary and include Suriname as your travel destination, let me entice you with these 7 Awesome Things To Do in Suriname:

 1. Be lost in the streets of Paramaribo’s Inner City

 Find yourself immersed in the colonial history of Suriname.
 With only a map in your hand to guide your way, walk along the bank of Suriname River at the Waterkant, follow the rows of buildings with characteristic Dutch architecture fused with traditional local techniques and materials most of which are woods and bricks, towards Independence Square where the Presidential Palace and Ministry of Finance with its classical portico and clock tower are found.
-Nearby are Fort Zeelandia which defended the old city in the past, Palmentuin, a large garden lined by tall palm trees and the Cathedral of Sts Peter and Paul, the biggest wooden structure in the Western Hemisphere.
+Nearby is Fort Zeelandia which defended the old city in the past, Palmentuin, a large garden lined by tall palm trees, and the Cathedral of Sts Peter and Paul, the biggest wooden structure in the Western Hemisphere.

 2. Meet and greet the fauna and flora

-Be introduced to the other local residents of this country aside from the humans of course.
-See dolphins majestically swim along the Atlantic coast, or stay wide awake at midnight to the early morning hours to witness how endangered sea turtles build their nests and lay eggs in the sands, or be awed by newly hatched baby sea turtles scurrying towards the open sea to continue with the circle of life.
+Be introduced to the other residents of this country aside from the humans of course.
+See dolphins majestically swim along the Atlantic coast, or stay wide awake from midnight to the early morning hours to witness how endangered sea turtles build their nests and lay eggs in the sands, or be awed by newly hatched baby sea turtles scurrying towards the open sea to continue with the circle of life.
 Momentarily slow down your pace as you keep up with the sloths in the dense Amazon Jungle.
 Look up the thick green foliage and witness the play of colorful feathers of the macaws in their natural habitat.
-If you are brave enough, see how fierce piranhas really are, or if you could maintain eye contact with the caymans.
+If you are brave enough, see how fierce piranhas are, or if you could maintain eye contact with the caymans.
 Two ways to see wildlife: (1) arrange for wildlife tours.
 Typical prices from 50-100 SRD per person, some tours are seasonal (2) or do volunteer works for conservation projects of the WORLD WILDLIFE FUND (WWF) in the Guianas.